-The timekeeper’s face, as you can see on the pictures (I don’t know why did they use HDR effect on these photos, so don’t ask me,) offers highly legible, high-contrast layout with white hands and Arabic numerals looking especially sharp on the matte black, grainy background of the dial.
+The timekeeper’s face, as you can see on the pictures (I don’t know why did they use HDR effect on these photos, so don’t ask me,) offers a highly legible, high-contrast layout with white hands and Arabic numerals looking especially sharp on the matte black, grainy background of the dial.

 If the hour and minute hands were not just a trifle too short, I could even call the design of this dial flawless.

-The watch was officially presented in the beginning of this month during the Baselworld 2012 show, so there is a good chance that the watch will be available internationally in the next couple of months.
+The watch was officially presented at the beginning of this month during the Baselworld 2012 show, so there is a good chance that the watch will be available internationally in the next couple of months.

 Pricing still remains to be announced, but I don’t think that it will be more expensive than, say, $1800*.

 * UPDATE ON PRICE: Well, I was wrong.
-Frederique Constant wants impressive $2300 for this model, which seems a bit steep (I am trying to put it mildly here) given the timekeeper’s fairly average mechanism (I mean, there is nothing wrong with it, but it’d better be fine-tuned to top-notch spec to be placed into such an expensive time measuring device) with a rather basic add-on module and the brand’s overall value.
+Frederique Constant wants an impressive $2300 for this model, which is a bit steep (I am trying to put it mildly here) given the timekeeper’s fairly average mechanism (I mean, there is nothing wrong with it, but it’d better be fine-tuned to top-notch spec to be placed into such an expensive time measuring device) with a rather basic add-on module and the brand’s overall value.
 Some basic googling shows that some online stores already offer this model at less than half the MSRP however, which is a lot closer to my understanding of fair price.

 Photos: Frederique Constant

-Frederique Constant Moon Timer Automatic (ref.
-FC-330B6B6) watch specification
+Frederique Constant Moon Timer (ref.
+FC-330B6B6) specification

 Price: $2300 (MSRP)